Economic Justice For All

 I recently watched two phenomenal documentaries, one titled King in the Wilderness, an HBO documentary which chronicled the late stages of the unparalleled career of Dr. Martin Luther King Jr., and the other being Bobby Kennedy for President, a Netflix documentary about the political and emotional life of one of our country’s greatest politicians.
 Both men, in their actions and their ideas, have profoundly impacted my life, predominately because of their crusades against poverty, predominately because I was one of those children whom they sought to rescue.

 When I was a kid, I was aware of my social standing, my level of poverty, each day of my short life.
 I was aware of it when my mother was trying to support us on government assistance and odd-jobs, which was her best-case scenario due to her immigrant status; I was aware of it when I compared myself to the other children in school, who were able to buy snacks and shop at the fairs which came to our school; I was aware of it when we were given an eviction notice because we were too poor to pay our rent; and, I was aware of it each time I told myself that life would always be that way.
 Additionally, poverty exacted its toll on my perception of myself, which was evident each time I convinced myself that it defined who I was, as I believed it to be inevitable.
-This was who I was, I told myself, and who I was always going to be; my troubles would carry on, all the way to my very end.
+I told myself that that was who I was, and who I was always going to be; I believed that my troubles would carry on all the way to my very end.

 Those moments, intense as they were, fortunately weren’t the sum of my entire story; they didn’t get to define my life, because I didn’t allow them to.
 In that period, while we were scraping to get by, I told myself, repetitively, that I had to find a way out, that I wasn’t going to spend my life in poverty.
 I knew that if I didn’t work my fingers to the bone, it would crush my soul, destroying any remains of a once vibrant and passionate boy.
 So, that was what I did; I sought my way out, and found it in academia.
 I was obsessive and compulsive; I used my drive and my fear of remaining needy to hyper-focus on my schoolwork.
 More than anything, I wanted to become someone, anyone who wasn’t poor.